-ARTICLE 14 SEXUAL HARASSMENT POLICY
+ARTICLE 14.
+ANTI-HARASSMENT POLICY

-Sexual harassment is illegal.
+Harassment is illegal.
 The Village of Algonquin is committed to maintaining a work environment that encourages and fosters appropriate conduct among employees and respect for individual values and sensibilities.
-Accordingly, this Village intends to enforce its Sexual Harassment Policy in all aspects of the Village's operations in order to create an environment free from discrimination of any kind, including sexual harassment.
+Accordingly, this Village intends to enforce its Harassment Policy in all aspects of the Village's operations in order to create an environment free from discrimination of any kind, including sexual harassment.

-The Village's procedures dealing with sexual harassment issues are contained in Appendix F of this Manual.
+The Village's procedures dealing with harassment issues are contained in Appendix F of this manual.

-ARTICLE 15 EMPLOYEE ETHICS
+ARTICLE 15.
+EMPLOYEE ETHICS

-Employees are expected to conduct themselves in a professional and business-like manner without any appearance of impropriety.
+Employees are expected to conduct themselves in a professional and businesslike manner without any appearance of impropriety.
 As in any organization, Village employees are ambassadors for the Village and represent the values and accepted practices of the Village.